Wreck-It Ralph

 However, the party goes horribly wrong when one of the partygoers named Gene (played by Raymond S. Persi) tells Ralph off saying that Ralph can’t be a good guy like Felix and can’t win a medal since he’s just a bad guy and that’s all he’ll ever be.
 This then causes Ralph to destroy the cake in anger and vow to get himself a medal to rub it in the rest of these jerkbags’ faces.
 It isn’t until Ralph comes across a space cadet named Markowski (played by Joe Lo Truglio) in the backroom of the video game Tapper that Ralph has an epiphany.
 Markowski, in his bug-fueled hysteria, mouth vomits that his game, Hero’s Duty, gives its victors a medal.
 So, Ralph (unintentionally) knocks out Markowski and steals his armor to sneak into Hero’s Duty and win himself a medal.

-After Ralph realizes he’s not cut out for Hero’s Duty and conversely Felix and co realizing that Ralph is missing, Ralph decides to cut out the middle player and just get the medal himself when the game isn’t being played.
+After Ralph realizes he’s not cut out for Hero’s Duty and conversely Felix and co realize that Ralph is missing, Ralph decides to cut out the middle player and just get the medal himself when the game isn’t being played.
 Yeah, apparently Hero’s Duty was only played once during the entire day of the arcade being open, because Ralph never has to fight techno-pests again until the climax unless you count his encounter with the one bug that attacks him on his way to Sugar Rush.
 That’s one thing I noticed watching this film again in my adulthood, that much of the details in this film are cut down to keep the story moving forward.
-When King Candy finally finds Ralph later in the movie after being unable to do so for so long previously it takes like 1 to 2 minutes of movie time, when Ralph goes to interrogate Sour Bill about Vanellope it takes him a few seconds of screentime to find him.
+When King Candy finally finds Ralph later in the movie after being unable to do so for a while, it takes, like, 1 to 2 minutes of movie time.
+When Ralph goes to interrogate Sour Bill about Vanellope, it takes him a few seconds of screentime to find him.

 Now, this may have something to do with the film’s screenwriters.
 I discovered upon rewatching the movie that one of the film’s screenwriters is actually Jennifer Lee whom you may know as a co-writer/co-director of Disney’s top modern moneymaking giant: Frozen.
 Since that movie is primarily a fairy tale where the details aren’t as important when compared to the characters and message, it’s likely that she brought a similar kind of energy to this film.
 Not to say that this is a problem, though I suppose you could see it that way, but more that as a viewer you’re not supposed to focus on these nitty-gritty aspects of the movie and instead relate to the situations, the characters, the moral, and revel in the creative world-building the movie offers.
 Don’t get me wrong, there’s plenty of creative worldbuilding in this to tide you over, and that’s one of the things I enjoy the most about it.